-Seth P. McCullock, PhD is a Research & Evaluation Scientist at the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital.
+Seth P. McCullock, PhD is an Instructor in Psychiatry at Harvard Medical School and a Research & Evaluation Scientist at the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital.
 He joined the Division in September of 2022.
 His primary research interest is in understanding how to effectively design health promotion messages to influence human behavior, especially in the contexts of health stigma and misinformation.
 He received his PhD in Communication from Purdue University in 2022.

 At the Division, Dr. McCullock contributes to writing for the Brief Addiction Science Information Source (BASIS) research blog and is currently involved with several ongoing research projects.
 These projects relate to understanding responsible drinking behaviors, assessing a mental health screening tool, and conducting community education, engagement, and outreach efforts.
 His research has appeared in several journals including Journal of Health Communication, Health Communication, Communication Studies, Journal of American College Health, and Health Promotion Practice.
 Dr. McCullock has presented his research at regional, national, and international conferences and has received several top paper awards for his research.